tOmoness/.net-sdk/README.md

 - 3.2.0 - Added BPM property to Product object and SearchBpmAsync to find tracks by Beats Per Minute
 - 3.1.5 - More web fallback improvements
 - 3.1.4 - More web fallback improvements, added GetMixAsync to get details of a mix by id
-- 3.1.3 - Added AppToAppPlayUri and WebPlayUri properties to Artist to enable playback of Artist mixes on the web, also enabling artist mixes on non-Nokia devices via the PlayMixTask.
+- 3.1.3 - Added AppToAppPlayUri and WebPlayUri properties to Artist to enable playback of Artist mixes on the web, also enabling artist mixes on non-Lumia devices via the PlayMixTask.
 Merged in Win8 compiler directive change from https://github.com/mixradio/wp-api-client/pull/4
-- 3.1.0 - Adding WebUri property to Artist, Product and Mix for web fallback on non-Nokia WP8 devices and linking.
+- 3.1.0 - Adding WebUri property to Artist, Product and Mix for web fallback on non-Lumia WP8 devices and linking.
 Other minor few bug fixes to sorting.
 Renamed test app to new brand.
 - 3.0.0 - Added PCL project, added user data APIs and OAuth2 support for Wp8/Win8, added sorting for Search and GetArtistProducts, dropped support for Windows Phone 7, removed SearchGenre method (replaced with genreId param in Search method), updated to latest Json.Net
 - 2.4.0 - Added support for .Net 4 projects, added SearchGenre method, fixed PlayMixTask for artists with & in the name, enabled ShowProductTask / Product.Show for Win8 now Nokia Music 1.2 supports product views.
 - 2.3.0 - Fix to ensure GZip enabled only for Nokia Music domains rather than all.